untangled-lang/untangled/README.md

 - [`test/sast`](/tests/sast) - tests that check the pretty-printed *semantically-checked* ASTs of several Untangled programs against ground truths (these are ASTs with additional semantic information added in)
-- [`test/e2e`](/tests/e2e) - end-to-end tests that compile, link, and execute full Untangled programs, capturing what they write to `stdout` and comparing against ground truths.
+- [`test/e2e`](/tests/e2e) - end-to-end (integration) tests that compile, link, and execute full Untangled programs if there are no semantic errors, capturing what they write to `stdout` and comparing against ground truths.

 A given “level” of tests may optionally also be subdivided further into “test groups,” which have no special function other than to organize test files and to make it easier to run only a subset of